 If you want to move to Germany to join a family member or spouse, a German family reunification visa will allow you to live and work in Germany.
-However, applicants have to meet certain requirements, one of which is passing a language test in their home countries.
-Five years ago, the European Court of Justice ruled that Germany could not demand language tests on a blanket basis if people want to move to the country to join their Turkish spouses.
-But too many spouse reunification visa applicants often still fail due to the language test (Sprachnachweis), say critics.
+However, applicants have to meet certain requirements, one of which is passing a German language test in their home countries.
+But too many spouse reunification visa applicants often fail due to the language test, say critics.

 In 2018, more than 58,000 people came to Germany via the so-called spouse reunification (Ehegattennachzug) visa.
 Many of them had to pass a German test before being allowed to move to Germany.
 Since 2007, persons from mostly non-EU states who want to join their spouses in Germany have to demonstrate a basic proficiency of the German language.